 Fluid communication is essential whether you’re working together in the same office or you’re collaborating remotely.
-Utilising techniques and tools like Dropbox Paper to facilitate open communication and direct feedback will assist in developing emotional intelligence as it will help you manage your work and collaborate with your team efficiently.
+Utilising techniques and tools like Dropbox Paper and screen capture videos to facilitate open communication and direct feedback will assist in developing emotional intelligence.
+Each tool can help you manage your work and collaborate with your team efficiently.

 A workplace with strong emotional intelligence skills will be more productive, more driven and a healthier, happier environment.
 You don’t have to be best friends with all of your coworkers, but understanding your colleagues, how they think and how your own behaviour and actions are perceived makes a big difference.

 Working with emotional intelligence means not allowing your emotions to interfere with the quality of your work or your relationship with your team.
 It means knowing how to leverage your strengths and acknowledge and overcome your weaknesses.
 Truly emotionally intelligent people will not ignore a problem or a negative feeling, but instead, will confront it head-on, pragmatically.